timopelster/timopelster/README.md

 - 👋 Hi, I’m @timopelster
 - 👀 I’m interested in Python, PyScript, and Web Development
-- 🌱 I’m currently learning Python3 as a JuniorDev4Life and diving into PyScript
+- 🌱 I’m focusing on Python3 as a JuniorDev4Life and currently diving into PyScript

 <!---
 timopelster/timopelster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.